TomekLeszczynski/Shadow-Boxing-App/README.md

    - Firestore Database;

    See more in [**Firebase**](#firebase) section.

-   Created Users accessibility categories:

-   - **Full Access:** For registered users:

-     - [x] To get and post weight measurements,
-     - [x] Save training results;

-     To be implemented in further stages of the project development:

-     - [x] Make purchase in e-store,
-     - [x] Save favorite blogs, posts,
-     - [x] Create and publish on blogs section.

-   - **Limited Access:** For users without registration:

-     - [x] Access denied to training section & weight monitor;

-     To be implemented in further stages of the project development:

-     - [x] Limited access to blog section (only reading, no creating, no adding to favorite),

-   - **Try As Guest:** A temporary access option:
-     - [x] Allow interested users to shorten the authentication path and provide access to all functionalities.
-The data will be stored in Database but user will lose the access to it after logging out.

 4. **Utilizing TypeScript**;
    TypeScript is now a 'must have' for any programmer writing in JavaScript.
 Working on this project was an opportunity to learn and use it in a real project.
 I used basic elements such as: